The Story of Flaming Pyramids

 Flaming Pyramids gained additional fans overseas with its debut on the BoardGameArena platform.
 Norbert used his programming skills and time in Covid lockdown to make this happen.
 Check it out here.

-A second edition, with artwork by Tim Kings-Lynne, is planned to release in 2022.
+A second edition, with artwork by Tim Kings-Lynne, was released in 2022.